 All of the campsites at each of the two campgrounds come equipped with a picnic table and a fire ring.
 There are also restrooms with flush toilets and pay showers if you are itching for a good scrub.
 At every few campsites there are faucets to provide water for all, but be prepared to boondock because there are no hookups available.

 Each campground also has a dump station for RVers.
 The fee to stay is $30 a night, and if you have an extra vehicle there is an additional $10 per night fee.
-You are allowed to bring your furry friend as long as they are not left unattended and stick to the campground and paved roads.
+You are allowed to bring your furry friend as long as they are on leash, not left unattended, and stick to the campground and paved roads.

 There is something for just about anyone at Cuyamaca Rancho State Park.
 For those who love boating and fishing, Lake Cuyamaca, operated by the Helix Water District, is the place to go.
 This cooler climate lake is San Diego’s only year-round trout fishery with approximately 45,000 pounds of rainbow trout stocked annually.
 All you need to do is snag a valid Lake Cuyamaca fishing permit and a CA State Fishing License.
 Be aware that fishing is allowed from an hour before sunrise until an hour after sunset.
 Night fishing is not allowed.